 It has been a long time since I have talked to a general surgeon about the acute abdomen, and I thought it might be interesting to visit this topic again.

-I discussed it with Dr. Dan Ledbetter, who is an attending pediatric surgeon at Children's Hospital and an associate professor in the Department of Surgery at the University of Washington.
+I discussed it with Dr. Dan Ledbetter, who is an attending pediatric surgeon at Seattle Children's Hospital and an associate professor in the Department of Surgery at the University of Washington.

-Ledbetter grew up in Florida and received his undergraduate and medical degrees from University of Florida.
-He completed a general surgery residency at University of Washington and then spent two years working in the lab with Dr. David Tapper, and another year as a trauma surgeon at Harborview Medical Center before doing a fellowship in pediatric surgery at Children's.
+Ledbetter grew up in Florida and received his undergraduate and medical degrees from the University of Florida.
+He completed a general surgery residency at the University of Washington and then spent two years working in the lab with Dr. David Tapper, and another year as a trauma surgeon at Harborview Medical Center before doing a fellowship in pediatric surgery at Seattle Children's.

 We talked about three conditions in the differential diagnosis of the acute abdomen – intussusception, midgut volvulus and, to a lesser extent, appendicitis – that are surgical emergencies because of their potential to perforate, bleed or cause bowel ischemia and necrosis.

 Q: Let's start with appendicitis.
 What is the setting?